SSWConsulting/SSW.Rules.Content/rules/monitor-the-uptimes-of-all-your-servers-daily/rule.md

 * Network - Bandwidth, Interface throughput
 * Storage - Disk usage, health

-It is also possible to create SQL Reporting Services to create a nicely formatted and branded report showing the above stats.

-For example, here is a report that SSW uses to monitor their servers on a daily basis:
+For example, here is a report that SSW uses to monitor their servers on a daily basis.

 <!--endintro-->

 ::: good\
 ![Figure: Good example - Portal - Green indicates servers are healthy](WuGReport.png)
 :::

+It is also possible to use SQL Reporting Services to create a custom report that can be emailed via a data-driven subscription, which sends a nicely formatted email when there's a problem.

 ![Figure: Good example - Email - Red indicates servers are not healthy ](unhealthy.jpg)